Evidence for goodness of fit in Karl Pearson chi-squared statistics: Introduction

 \subsection{Example 1: Evidence for biasedness of a die}

-The stark difference between the methods described in Section~\ref{sec:defnsKP} and directly above are revealed by examining the die tossing example of \citet[Ex.8.1]{wellek-2003}.
-A die with sides numbered $(1,2,3,4,5,6)$ is tossed $n=100$ times with resulting counts $\bnu = (17,16,25,9,16,17)$.
-In the traditional test for biasedness the null hypothesis of unbiasedness is rejected if the Karl Pearson statistic (\ref{eqn:KP}) is \lq too large\rq.\ For these data $S=7.76$, which leads to a p-value computed from the central chi-squared distribution $P(\chi ^2_5\geq 7.76)\approx 0.17.$ Because this is not significant at the usual levels, a decision would usually be made to accept unbiasedness. \cite{wellek-2003} queries such a decision and then uses an equivalence testing argument to show that this decision is unwarranted, see Section~\ref{sec:eqtestwellek}.
+{The difference between the classical testing for lack of fit described in Section~\ref{sec:defnsKP} and the evidence for the alternative of lack of fit are now illustrated on the die tossing example of \cite[Ex.8.1]{wellek-2003}.} A die with sides numbered $(1,2,3,4,5,6)$ is tossed $n=100$ times with resulting counts $\bnu = (17,16,25,9,16,17)$.
+In the traditional test for biasedness the null hypothesis of unbiasedness is rejected if the Karl Pearson statistic (\ref{eqn:KP}) is \lq too large\rq.\ For these data $S=7.76$, which leads to a p-value computed from the central chi-squared distribution $P(\chi ^2_5\geq 7.76)\approx 0.17.$ Because this is not significant at the usual levels, a decision would usually be made to accept unbiasedness.
+Wellek \cite{wellek-2003} queries such a decision and then uses equivalence testing to show that this decision is unwarranted, see Section~\ref{sec:eqtestwellek}.